Where Our Food Comes From

 By 2017, all pork served at Boston University will be gestation crate-free.

 Dining services has made a commitment to choosing sustainable seafood.
-We use the Monterey Bay Aquarium Seafood Watch and the Marine Stewardship Council certification as our guides.
-Some of our local, sustainable seafood offerings include farmed mussels and clams, hook & line haddock, MSC-certified flounder and Maine lobster (check out Lobster Night in the beginning of the school year!)
-We also serve MSC-Certified Pacific Cod and farmed Pangasius.
+We use the Monterey Bay Aquarium Seafood Watch and the Marine Stewardship Council as guides.
+Our priority is to serve local, sustainable seafood, caught in the Atlantic waters, off the coast of the New England We have partnered with Red’s Best to procure from and support small, day boat fisherman.
+Some of our local, sustainable seafood offerings include farmed mussels and clams, Atlantic pollock, redfish, MSC-certified Alaskan pollock, farmed pangasius and Maine lobster (check out Lobster Night in the beginning of the school year!)

-Each month, BU Dining Services promotes sustainable food choices with Make a Difference Monday, a day reserved for local, organic and sustainable foods with a lower carbon footprint.
-All residential dining halls participate by serving a special menu that boasts sustainable seafood, local fruits and vegetables, and organic foods.
+Every Monday, BU Dining Services promotes sustainable food choices with Make a Difference Monday, a day reserved for local, organic and sustainable foods with a lower carbon footprint.
+All residential dining halls participate by serving a special menu that boasts more plant-based dishes, sustainable seafood, local fruits and vegetables, and organic foods.
 We favor poultry and sustainable seafood over beef and pork.
 Plant-based diets are the most sustainable diets and as such, we increase our vegetarian options on these days, to promote a stronger plant-based diet.